seberydev/CLab-Framework/README.md

 # CLab-Framework
-A custom game engine made with c++ adn SDL2!
+A custom game engine made with c++ and SDL2!